dillonharless18/cdk-infrastructure-serverless-erp/README.md

 `name`: *Required.* String: Must match the folder name.

-`allowedGroups`: *Defaults to ["admin", "basic_user", "logistics", "project_manager", "driver"] (so all roles)* Array of strings: Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.
-The allowed values for the array can be seen in the default at the beginning of this definition.
+`allowedGroups`: *Defaults to ["admin", "basic_user", "logistics", "project_manager", "driver"] (all roles)* Array of strings: Will be used to restrict the API endpoint to various roles within oneXerp's ecosystem.

-## Adding New Lambda Functions
+## Adding API Endpoints

-To add a new Lambda function, follow these steps:
+To add a new API endpoint, follow these steps:

 1. Create a new directory in the oneXerp-Lambdas repository.
 2. Inside the new directory, create a `metadata.json` file with the following properties: